Yonet/Angular-Interview-Questions/README.md

 #### Performance Questions:

-* What tools would you use to find a performance bug in your code?
+* What tools would you use to find a performance issue in your code?
 * What are some ways you may improve your website's scrolling performance?
 * Explain the difference between layout, painting and compositing.